top of page

 Full 29 pages of questions with pie and bar charts attached as pdf again for your convenience here.

 The full list of comments from bus users and some drivers is also attached again below.
-As of now, this has not been edited and may include some typos as a result.
-I mentioned that I am willing to pay someone to help collate the information.

 Once again a huge THANK YOU to everyone who filled in the survey and let your voices be heard.
 The sheer volume of responses is not something that can be easily ignored.